LoqmanSamani/bioinformatic/README.md

 6. **Command Line Tools for Genomic Data Science**
    - Offered by: Johns Hopkins University
    - Platform: Coursera
-   - Description: Master the command-line tools and Unix-based environments commonly used in genomic data analysis and bioinformatics pipelines.
+   - Description:   Introduces to the commands that you need to manage and analyze directories, files, and large sets of genomic data.